Rookout/docs/docs/quick-start.md

 pip install rook

 # Import the package in your app's entry-point file, just before it starts
+# Note! if you are using a pre-forking server such as uWSGI, Gunicorn or Celery, be sure to check out
+# the Pre-forking servers section in our SDK Setup page
 import rook

 if __name__ == "__main__":